-Delegated Clients: Lender and Underwriters must be Fully Approved by HUD to offer this product
+Delegated Clients: Lender and Underwriters must be Fully Approved by HUD to offer this product and doors, weather stripping and caulking, etc. There monetary caps are as follows:

 - \$2,000 without a separate value determination - \$3,500 if supported by a value determination by an approved appraiser or contractor, or - More than \$3,500 subject to a value determination and an on-site inspection made by an appraiser/inspector that is listed on the applicable FHA Roster or by Newrez client.